sanath-narasimhan/academic-static/content/post/Naive-Bayes-classifier.md

 in order to predict the category of a given sample.
 They are probabilistic classifiers, therefore will calculate the probability of each class using Bayes theorem, and the classes with the highest probability will be output.

-In our dataset the **condition** column that represents the medical condition a review is related, to is the class which we will try to predict.
+In our dataset the **condition** column that represents the medical condition a review is related to, is the class which we will try to predict.

 We have already preprocessed the reviews in Part 1 while building our search engine.
 In order to make the iterative process of tuning the algorithm we split the entire dataset into train, validation and test.
 Train consists 50% of the dataset, validation and test each have 25% of the remaining dataset.